2020 Boston Speaker Bios

 George Moriarty is Editor-in-Chief and VP Content at Seeking Alpha.
-He joined the company in January 2012 as Managing Editor of Opinion & Analysis and works closely with CEO Eli Hoffmann and other company leaders on content and publishing initiatives for the Seeking Alpha contributor community.
+He joined the company in January 2012 as Managing Editor of Opinion & Analysis and works closely with CEO Eli Hoffmann and Founder David Jackson on content and publishing initiatives for the Seeking Alpha contributor community.
 George has worked as a financial journalist and editor since 1997, most recently as Editor-in-Chief at Merrill Lynch Wealth Management Online Platforms.
 Prior to Merrill, he was Executive Editor at TheStreet.com.
 He lives in Bucks County, PA, with his wife, four children and two dogs.
-Please contact him via direct message.

 Gia Morón is Executive Vice President for Women Grow.
 With 25 years of experience in public relations, she oversees the company’s internal and external communications.
 In addition, to her day-to-day duties, she also works closely with the CEO on business and relationship development opportunities.
 She began working with Women Grow headquarters in January 2017 as Director of Communications, after transitioning from the Women Grow New York City market in 2016.
 Gia is also the Founder and CEO of GVM Communications, Inc., a public relations, brand and business development consulting firm in which she launched in 2012.
 Her client base ranges from small to mid-sized businesses, non-profit organizations, entrepreneurs, authors and celebrity clients.
 Prior to launching her firm and working with Women Grow, Gia was a Media Relations Officer in the Corporate Communications department for fifteen years at the Goldman Sachs Group Inc.

 While at Goldman Sachs, Gia oversaw various business areas from Private Equity, Urban Investment, Investment Research and Technology to the firm’s organizational focus on Corporate Engagement, Diversity, Recruiting, Human Resources and Corporate Services.
 Before joining Goldman Sachs, Gia was Director of Promotions and Publicity for six years at The Fremantle Corporation, an international television distribution and production company.
 Outside of her professional accomplishments, she continuously works with a number of non-profit organizations in New York City and mentors up-and-coming young women entrepreneurs across the country to South Africa.
 Gia currently resides in her hometown of Brooklyn, NY, with her daughter.